hhenaor/hhenaor/README.md

     - Python

 > [!NOTE]
-> Crossed out are considered by me as inferior
+> Crossed out are considered by me as inferior.

 - Data structure (23 1 & 2)
   - Activity 1